 SOLTERRA WINERY & KITCHEN is an upscale yet cozy wine bar and eatery with Mediterranean-inspired food and tapas.
 Sit at the lively wine bar that opens to the Coast Highway, or dine amongst wine barrels in the “barrel room.”

-SAN ELIJO CAMPGROUND is one of best campsites on the California coast for surfing.
+SAN ELIJO CAMPGROUND is one of the best campsites on the California coast for surfing.
 Located on the bluffs next to the Coast Highway, what it lacks in privacy it makes up for in location, location, location.
 On one side you have the ocean of course, with a handful of great breaks you can easily walk to.
-And on the other side is the little town of Cardiff-by-the-Sea that you can also walk to for groceries, restaurants, surf shops, acai bowls, donuts and coffee.
+And on the other side is the little town of Cardiff-by-the-Sea that you can also walk to for groceries, restaurants, surf shops, acai bowls, donuts, and coffee.
 Campsites with ocean views: 145 through 171.
 These campsites book up early so make a reservation well in advance.

 THE MEDITATION GARDENS AT THE SELF-REALIZATION FELLOWSHIP are up on a bluff with gorgeous views of the coast and Swami’s break.
 Take a stroll in the gardens, or meditate amongst waterfalls and koi ponds.